avanturation/PyApple/docs/README.md

 ## Caution

-In order to use tsschecker features, you **MUST INSTALL TSSCHECKER AND REGISTER IT TO PATH"
+In order to use tsschecker features, you **MUST INSTALL TSSCHECKER AND REGISTER IT TO PATH** otherwise it wont work.